Residential Care

 Other Housing Options

-An alternative to residential care homes is supported housing, including sheltered housing or good neighbour self-contained accommodation.
+An alternative to residential care homes is supported housing, including sheltered housing or good neighbour self-contained accommodation and Extra Care Supported Housing.

 These are mainly one-bedroom flats, centrally heated, with emergency alarms, and most have secured entry-phone systems.